What Helps Muscle Strains Heal Faster?

 Muscle Strain Treatment

-Muscle strain treatment will vary depending upon an accurate diagnosis from your health professional.
-The severity of your muscle strain, and what function or loads your injured muscle will need to cope with, will impact the length of your healing and rehabilitation process.
+Muscle strain treatment will vary depending on your health professional’s accurate diagnosis.
+The severity of your muscle strain and what function or loads your injured muscle will need to cope with will impact the length of your healing and rehabilitation process.

 Until you’ve been accurately diagnosed with a muscle strain, use the following guidelines:

 - If it’s painful to walk, you should be using crutches.

 - Cease or reduce your exercise or activity level to where you feel no pain.